libgdx/libgdx.github.io/_pages/dev/-tutorials/running.md

 <br/>

 # What to do next?
 Now that you're done with the set up, you can get to do some real coding.
-Take a look at [these tutorials](/dev/tutorials/) for some pointers on where to start.
+Take a look at our post [A Simple Game](/dev/simple_game/) for a step-by-step description.